Idan-Levin/target-shopping-automation/README.md

 - Asynchronous processing of shopping lists
 - Real-time status updates to Slack
 - In-memory state management of shopping runs
-- Integration with BrowserBase for browser automation
+- Integration with BrowserBase for scalable browser automation
 - Two-phase checkout (add to cart, then explicit approval)

 ## API Endpoints